sportsdunia logo

 (Image Credits: BLACKCAPS Official X Account/@BLACKCAPS)

-New Zealand Cricket Board (NZC) has an estimated net worth of ₹75 crore as of 2025, ranking tenth among the world's richest cricket boards.
+New Zealand Cricket Board (NZC) net worth is around ₹75 crore ($9 million) as of 2025, ranking tenth among the richest cricket board in the world.
 NZC's revenue streams are principally derived from television rights for home internationals and its portion of the International Cricket Council's (ICC) broadcasting money.
 Furthermore, the domestic Super Smash T20 league helps to its revenue, though it lacks the lucrative sponsorship and TV partnerships found in leagues such as the IPL or BBL.

 It was the first national cricket board to invest directly in an overseas T20 league, collaborating with Major League Cricket (MLC) in the United States.
 NZC's strategic investment not only brings the party into the very lucrative American cricket market, but it also creates pathways to invest in talent and build brands, underscoring how significant they are in global cricket, making them one of the richest cricket boards.